Roth Conversions — Not the Best Solution for Many Households

 Example: Instead of leaving a $1M IRA to your children (who could lose 30–40% in taxes), leave some or all of the IRA to a charity.
 Then, give your heirs Roth IRAs, real estate, and taxable brokerage assets that receive a step-up in cost basis at your death.
 The result: more impact for charity and a more efficient inheritance for your family.

-3. The DAF + Roth Conversion Combo
+3. The Tax-Offset Strategy: DAF + Roth Conversion Combo

 This is a slightly more sophisticated strategy for higher-income, higher-net-worth households primarily before age 70½.